In this article:

 - Installed incompatible third party software.
 Endpoint security software, DNS, VPN, or VPN-like software can prevent accessing a Resource.
 See Known Incompatibilities for further details.

-Verify that your device is not blocked from outbound Internet access to our service.
+Verify that the device is not blocked from outbound Internet access to our service.
 For client connections to Twingate to succeed, access must be allowed to

 Verify that the destination Resource is available.
 If none of the above steps are successful, it's possible that the destination service is not running or the host is shutdown or offline.
 Verify the Connectors have access to the destination service.
 If using a systemd or AWS AMI deployment, SSH to the Connector(s) and test port connectivity with the example test command:

-- Regions that can be blocked from access.
+- Geo blocking preventing access.
 While Twingate does not explicitly block certain regions or countries, our upstream provider Google Cloud Platform does block some regions or countries.
+Access to